nsg-ethz/p4-learning/exercises/03-L2_Basic_forwarding/README.md

 In today's first exercise we will implement a very basic layer 2 forwarding switch.
-In order to tell the switch how to forward frames, the switch needs to know in which port it can find a given MAC address.
+In order to tell the switch how to forward frames, the switch needs to know in which port it can find a given MAC address (hosts).
 Real life switches automatically learn this mapping by using the l2 learning algorithm (we will see this later today).
-For this exercise we will provide the switch a fix mapping between addresses and ports.
+In order to familiarize ourselves with tables and how to map ethernet addresses to a given host (port) we will implement a very basic l2 forwarding that statically maps mac addresses to ports.

 <p align="center">
 <img src="images/l2_topology.png" title="L2 Star Topology">